kevinsogo/compgen/docs/src/CONTEST.md

 This will create the folder `kgkompiled/EXAMPLECONTEST` from two example problems.

-The contest configuration file also has the `cms_options` field, which should be a dictionary containing additional CMS settings, e.g.,
+The *problem* configuration file also has the `cms_options` field, which should be a dictionary containing additional CMS settings, e.g.,

 ```json
     "cms_options": {